 Adjunct Senior Fellow, Technology and National Security Program

 Cory served on active duty in the Army Judge Advocate General’s Corps from 2004 to 2016 and continues to serve in the Army Reserve as a legal advisor to the U.S. Army Cyber Command.
-Cory has spent most of his Army career supporting the special operations and airborne communities, a prosecutor, and a national security law advisor.
+Cory has spent most of his military career as a general counsel in the special operations and airborne communities, a prosecutor, and a national security law advisor.
 His highly decorated service includes multiple combat tours, several leadership roles, and extensive trial and advocacy experience.

-Cory is a sought-after speaker and lecturer on cybersecurity, national security, and technology policy.
-He earned a Master of Laws, Military Law from The Judge Advocate General’s Legal Center and School; a Juris Doctorate from West Virginia University College of Law; and a BA in accounting with a minor in philosophy from Transylvania University.
+Cory is a sought-after speaker and lecturer on cybersecurity, national security, technology policy, and foreign relations.
+He earned a Juris Doctorate from the West Virginia University College of Law; a Master of Laws, Military Law from The Judge Advocate General’s Legal Center and School in Charlottesville, VA; and a BA in accounting with a minor in philosophy from Transylvania University.
 He has been an invited speaker at numerous conferences, expert panels, policy forums, graduate-level national security special lectures, and podcasts.
 Many of his written works have been published in national and international outlets.